 1. Discrete Curvature of Networks and Graphs.

-2. Social Contagions and Influence.
+2. Social Contagions, Influence and Polarization.

 3. Geometric and Topological Analysis for Trajectory Privacy.